 The Great Mosque of Iskilip, while not exactly a major tourist destination, is a lovely example of late Ottoman provincial architecture.
 The exterior is completely unadorned and the dome is hidden in a regular-looking peaked roof.
 The design is much better for the cold snowy winters of the region.
 The interior dome has been beautifully painted as was the style in the late 1800’s.
 The traditional tilework on the mihrab (the niche indicating the direction of Mecca) is also quite ornate and beautiful.

 As there is no airport in Çorum you will likely want to consider taking buses to and within Çorum.
 From the main city bus terminal in Çorum there is regular bus service to İskilip.

 As mentioned above, there is no airport in Çorum so you may want to consider renting a car to get there anyways.
 From the city centre head West on the D180 highway then north to İskilip on the D775. İskilip is 57 kms from Çorum.

 For more about car rental and driving in Turkey make sure to read our full drivers guide.

 Where To Stay

-If you visit during the late spring to early fall during a weekend there’s a good chance that the local delicacy of İskilip Dolması, a 12 hour slow roasted meat on rice dish, is being served at a wedding somewhere.
-If you ask where you can try İskilip Dolması there’s a good chance you may get invited to a wedding of a complete stranger to try some!
+If you visit during the late spring to early fall during a weekend there’s a good chance that the local delicacy of İskilip Dolması, a 12 hour slow-roasted meat on rice dish, is being served at a wedding somewhere.
+If you ask where you can try İskilip Dolması there’s a good chance you may get invited to the wedding of a complete stranger to try some!

 Have any tips or info to add?
 Spot any mistakes?
 We’d love to hear about it.